postsharp/Metalama.Samples/examples/clone/clone-1/README.md

 For details, see <xref:implementing-interfaces>.

 Note that the code uses the expression <xref:Metalama.Framework.Aspects.meta.This?text=meta.This>, a _compile-time_ expression that returns a `dynamic` value.
 Thanks to its `dynamic` nature, you can write any run-time expression on its right side.
 This code is not verified until all aspects have been executed, so you can call a method that does not exist yet.
-For details regarding these techniques, see <xref:template-dynamic-code>
+For details regarding these techniques, see <xref:template-dynamic-code>.

 ### Adding the public method